-Tetley Bittermen.
-Join 'em.
+etiey Bittermen.
+Join em.

-Friday, February 8th, 1974 Next to "Student Stationers" BAR-B-QUE HOT MEALS AND SANDWICHES ALL DAY AT STUDENT PRICES Miner demands student aid in strike by Nick Witchell "We are now entering a bitter struggle which will take this country as close to civil war as the time of Cromwell."
-This was the view expressed by Jimmy Miller, Secretary of the Kellingley branch of the National Union of Mineworkers, at a meeting in the University Union's Rily Smith Hall on Wednesday.
-He went on: "Students can play a very important part in the struggle against the present government.
-I demand of you in the interest of democracy that you give the miners every conceivable support in the struggle."
-Commenting on the possibility of a General Election in the light of the miners' decision to take strike action from tomorrow he said: "The Tory election slogan will probably be 'Who Governs Britain?'
-This, to me, has a most sinister ring to it.
-Mussolini started this sort of campaign in the 1930's - he was followed by Hitler.
+Next to "Student Stationers' BAR-B-QUE HOT MEALS AND SANDWICHES AT STUDENT PRICES Miner demands student aid in strike by Nick Witchell "We are now entering a bitter struggle which will ake this country as close to civil war as the time of cromwell."
+This was the view expressed by Jimmy Miller, decretary of the Kellingley branch of the National Jnion of Mineworkers, at a meeting in the Univerity Union's Rily Smith Hall on Wednesday.
+He went on: "Students an play a very important part in the struggle against the present gover-iment.
+I demand of you n the interest of democracy that you give the racy that you give the miners every conceivable support in the struggle."
+Commenting on the possibility of a General Election in the light of the miners' decision to take strike action from tomorrow he said: The Tory election slogan will probably be 'Who Governs Britain?'
+This, to one, has a most sinister ring to it.
+Mussolini started this sort of campaign in the 1930's-he was followed by Hitler.
 "If troops are brought in I will speak to them, many of them are from mining families and from the working class.
 I will point out to them the role they are playing.
-Brutality "The British army does not live in a vacuum.
+Brutality The British army does live in a vacuum.
+If the "The British army does not live in a vacuum.
 If the whole of the working class is involved in the struggle, their views will penetrate into the armed forces."
-Mr Miller's son, Davie Miller, a face-worker at Kellingley colliery, commenting on the threat of Army involvement in a strike, said: "If troops are brought in and one shot is fired in anger then Health will have created a Derry situation - it will be his responsibility alone.
-We will not be threatened by military brutality."
+Mr Miller's son, Davie Miller, a face-worker at Kellingley colliery, commenting Miller, a face-worker at Kellingley colliery, commenting on the threat of Army involvement in a strike, said: "If troops are brought in and one shot is fired in anger then Health will have created a Derry situation - it will be his responsibility alone.
+We will not be threatened by military brutality." tality. tality."
 In answer to a question from the floor Mr Jimmy Miller said: "Are we supposed to respect the law when it is being run by buffoons?
 We will not accept Health's view of law and order.
 It is Heath who is defying the laws of democracy."
-Union the University Union building despite the ban on their presence and complaints are being received about their behaviour. taken just as he was about to eat it and the cleaners are refusing to pick up any more of their excrement because it blocks up their machines.
-House Manager Mr Reg Graveling said: "We seem to be going through a doggy phase.
-There are a lot of strays wandering about the campus and students are bringing them into the building.
-When they are challenged by porters they claim the dogs belong to them and get obstructive when we try to remove them.
-It is absurd, they only foul the building up and are an obvious health risk."
-UNION TO SUE STUDENT DEBTOR by JOHN McMURRAY The University Union intends to prosecute one of its own members for not repaying a student loan.
-This was decided at the reconvened Union Council meeting on Monday during an 'in camera' session.
-The student, a finalist in the English department, is believed to have failed to repay a loan of £30 which he received about a year ago.
-Union President Andy Jarosz refused to comment on the matter and Student Treasurer David Boothby, who brought the recommendation to prosecute to Union Council was unavailable on Wednesday.
-However an acquaintance of the student concerned said:
+Union behaviour.